Compensation for other costs

 Housekeeping refers to cleaning, laundry, childcare, grocery shopping and similar housekeeping tasks, such as clearing snow in winter.
 However, walking pets is not included in housekeeping.

 Compensation is paid if the family cannot manage the household themselves.
-Outside help is, therefore, compensable only if the injured person does not have a family or the children are too young to participate in housekeeping tasks.
-Compensation may be paid when, for example, a single parent needs outside help while having hospital treatment due to the injury or a person living alone cannot clean the house due to the accident.
+Outside help is covered only if the injured person does not have a family, or the children are too young to participate in housekeeping tasks.
+Compensation may be paid when, for example, a single parent is hospitalised due to an accidental injury and requires outside assistance.
+Another possible situation is when a person living alone cannot clean the house due to an injury.

-Compensation is paid for up to a year from the date of the claim event for necessary and reasonable expenses.
-As a rule, this means tasks such as basic cleaning and the payment amount being determined in accordance with the municipal rates.
+Compensation for housekeeping costs may be paid for up to one year after the claim event.
+Only necessary and reasonable costs are covered.
+This means tasks such as basic cleaning, where the amount of compensation is determined in accordance with the rate specified by local authorities.

-An injured person who needs personal assistance (for example washing and moving around) due to the injury or illness, e.g. help with washing and mobility, is entitled to a care allowance.
+An injured person who needs personal assistance due to injury or illness, e.g. help with washing and mobility, is entitled to a care allowance.

 - hearing aids;